ast-hugger/fabulae/text/pressurised.md

 I should, perhaps, introduce myself.
 My name is Horace Pennington, and I am a member of the Chloratic Society in good standing, which is to say I pay my fees promptly and harbour no strong opinions about drainage.
 I had joined the Club some years earlier on the recommendation of an uncle who believed it would improve my character, though in what direction he never specified.
 I am a man of modest independent means, no particular profession, and a constitutional tendency toward observation rather than participation—qualities which, as it happened, suited me admirably for the role fate was about to thrust upon me.

-On the evening in question, I had installed myself in the Green Salon with a glass of tolerably decent claret and was listening with half an ear to a dispute concerning the feasibility of communication with the dead by means of galvanic apparatus, when our Chairman entered the room in a state of considerable agitation.
+On the evening in question, I had been obliged to install myself in the smoking room—the Green Salon having been closed all day for what were described only as "preparations," a word which seemed to afford the staff enormous satisfaction whilst offering the membership no information whatsoever.
+I was nursing a glass of tolerably decent claret whilst listening with half an ear to a dispute concerning the feasibility of communication with the dead by means of galvanic apparatus, when our Chairman entered the room in a state of considerable agitation.

 Sir Bartholomew Cripps-Morden was not a man built for agitation.
 He was built, rather, for sitting in leather armchairs and making pronouncements—a large, florid gentleman of perhaps sixty years, with magnificent white whiskers that spread across his face like the wings of some elderly and self-satisfied bird.
 He had made his fortune in something to do with India, the precise nature of which no one could quite recall, and had ascended to the Chairmanship of the Chloratic Society through the twin virtues of availability and the willingness to pay for the annual dinner.
 In all my years at the Club, I had never seen him move faster than a dignified amble.
 Yet here he was, practically bustling, his whiskers aquiver with purpose.